dialite/OOP_school_library_ruby/README.md

 # 📖 School Library <a name="about-project"></a>

-Implementation of a classes and objects with encapsulation and inheritance in Ruby for a School Library.
+Implementation of a classes and objects with encapsulation and inheritance in Ruby for a School Library that formats inputs.

 ## 🛠 Built With <a name="built-with"></a>